ewernqvi/mvc_rest_demo/README.md

 [app/index.html](http://localhost:3000/app/index.html)

-And you shall see our Angular JS skeleton app with the text Angular JS is working 4-ever at the button.
-If you view the code of [index.html](https://github.com/ewernqvi/mvc_rest_demo/blob/client-angular1/server/public/app/index.html) we can see that angular js libraries are loaded and the {{2+2}} at the button is evaluated to a 4 which indicates that it's up and running.
+And you shall see our Angular JS skeleton app with the text Angular JS is working 4-ever at the bottom.
+If you view the code of [index.html](https://github.com/ewernqvi/mvc_rest_demo/blob/client-angular1/server/public/app/index.html) we can see that angular js libraries are loaded and the {{2+2}} at the bottom is evaluated to a 4 which indicates that it's up and running.

 To run the [test](https://github.com/ewernqvi/mvc_rest_demo/blob/client-angular1/server/public/run-tests.md)